yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.1.md

-# Playback Speed
+# Indoor Voice

-Some people have a habit of lecturing speaking rather quickly, and it’d be nice to slow them down, a la YouTube’s 0.75 playback speed, or even by having them pause between words.
+WRITING IN ALL CAPS IS LIKE YELLING.

+Best to use your “indoor voice” sometimes, writing entirely in lowercase.

-In a file called playback.py, implement a program in Python that prompts the user for input and then outputs that same input, replacing each space with ... (i.e., three periods).
+In a file called `indoor.py`, implement a program in Python that prompts the user for input and then outputs that same input in lowercase.
+Punctuation and whitespace should be outputted unchanged.
+You’re welcome, but not required, to prompt the user explicitly, as by passing a str of your own as an argument to input.

 ## Hints
 - Recall that input returns a str, per <https://docs.python.org/3/library/functions.html#input>.